 New writers and seasoned writers are both welcome.
 All work must be in English.

-Everyone who works on The Nassau Review does so voluntarily.
-Editors, proofreaders, and technical support all work at Nassau Community College in Garden City, Long Island, NY.
+The Nassau Review’s volunteer editors, proofreaders, and technical support all work at Nassau Community College in Garden City, Long Island, NY.
+Our interns are current and former NCC students.
 We believe in supporting the artistic community and promoting good writing locally, nationally, and internationally.

 The Nassau Review has been mentioned on Intersections — Poetry with Mathematics